cirosantilli/cpp-cheat/readme.md

-There may be other compiled languages here for which I don't have much material for a separate dir, specially when I interface that language with c.
-Ex: fotran.
+There may be other compiled languages here for which I don't have much material for a separate dir, specially when I interface that language with C. Ex: Fortran.

 Non-portable features shall be clearly separated from portable ones in either: